How to use the troubleshooting guide

 4. How to get the log files

-The application log files are shared with Queue Manager Express.
+The application log files are shared with Advanced Queuing.
 You need to get the log files only if requested by Imagicle Support Team.
-To create the log files, access the Support page in teh Admin menu of the web interface.
+To retrieve log files, please read here.

 This article was: